miriamposner/downloadmhljournals/readme.md

 # Download journals in bulk from the Medical Heritage Library

 The [Medical Heritage Library](http://www.medicalheritage.org/) is terrific for searching and browsing, but it also has great potential for text- and image-mining.
 In order to work with the MHL's materials at scale, you'll need to download a large number of documents.
 You *could* individually download every document you want, but with some simple commands, you can speed up that process significantly.
-Plus you can use these apply basic techniques to many different bulk-downloading tasks.
+Plus you can apply these basic techniques to many different bulk-downloading tasks.

 In this tutorial, we'll learn how to use a program called **wget** to download the entire run of a journal from the Medical Heritage Library.